joaoneon/42_libft/README.md

   Part 1
 </h3>
 <p align="left">
-  Re-code some of the Standard C library functions.
-They must behavior as the originals.
+ Refactor certain functions from the Standard C library, ensuring that their behavior matches that of the original functions.
   </p>
 <table align>
   <tr>